STUDY JAPANESE ONLINE WITH NATIVES HERE

 Sake - all about the Japanese drink made from rice

-The most common sake not mentioned in this list are called futsuu-shu [普通酒], while those produced regionally on a small scale, are called jizake [地酒].
+The most common sakes that were not mentioned in this list are called futsuu-shu [普通酒], while those produced regionally on a small scale are called jizake [地酒].

 Rice is one of the most important foods in the world, making sake very valuable.
 For a long time, rice was even used as money.
 The value of a plot of land was calculated by the amount of rice it produced.